consultingly/cuckoo/README.md

 ---
 ## 🔧 **Supported Platforms**
-Cuckoo works on multiple platforms:
+SPOR works on multiple platforms:

 📱 **Android:** Runs as a self-contained mesh node or server.
 💻 **Windows:** `.exe` version for easy installation on laptops/PCs.